baz1boy/AutoPatrol-Robot-ROS2/README.md

 ```

 **Observe the robot**:
 After launch, the robot will automatically initialize and then begin navigating sequentially to the waypoints defined in the `patrol_robot/config/patrol_config.yaml` file.
 Before and after reaching each point, you will hear a voice prompt.
 Upon arrival at each target point, the robot will take a photo and announce the event via speech.
-The newly captured images can be found in the `autopatrol_robot/images/ directory`.
+The newly captured images can be found in the `autopatrol_robot/images/` directory.

 #### 2.2.1 One-Click Run